woo1127/Fashion-Ecommerce-Website/Readme.md

 ---

 #### <b>Backend Part</b>:
+1. Change directory to the `backend` folder by running command `cd backend`.
-1. Create a virtul environment for python by run command `python -m venv {{name of venv here}}`
+2. Create a virtul environment for python by run command `python -m venv {{name of venv here}}`.
-2. Install all the required packages by running command `pip install -r requirements.txt`
+3. Install all the required packages by running command `pip install -r requirements.txt`.
-3. Change directory to the `backend` folder by running command `cd backend`
+4. Run the command `pip install -e .` to install the backend folder as a package.
-4. Run the command `python app.py` to start the backend server
+5. Run the command `python app.py` to start the backend server.

 <br>

 #### <b>Frontend Part</b>:
-1. Change directory to the `frontend` folder by running command `cd frontend`
+1. Change directory to the `frontend` folder by running command `cd frontend`.
-2. Install all the required packages by running command `npm install`
+2. Install all the required packages by running command `npm install`.
 3. Run the command `npm run dev` to start the frontend server in development mode or `npm run preview` for production mode.

 <br>